Blog Demo Design by Britt Douglas. Powered by Blogger.

 I wanted to tailor this guide for others just like me: first-time visitors who enjoy travel but appreciate planning and organizing their own trip.
 If you're looking for mid-priced accommodations—not too budget or luxury—and want to experience Japan’s highlights without falling into tourist traps, I have you covered.

 This three-week Japan itinerary includes iconic destinations like Tokyo, Kyoto, Osaka, with side trips to Hiroshima and Miyajima, and Hakone which are well worth seeing.
 Plus, I've included some insider tips that will help your vacation go smoother!
+Tip #1: buy some comfortable shoes.
+You'll need them for this trip!

 I do like a busy vacation schedule.
 If you prefer a slower pace, feel free to adjust the itinerary by excluding activities or adding in rest days to suit your needs!